nktnet1/sync-request-curl/ROADMAP.md

 Replace useful capabilities that were previously reachable through `setEasyOptions` with explicit high-level options where appropriate:

-- [ ] Redact credentials and other sensitive values from debug error details before adding credential-bearing transport options.
 - [ ] Proxy URL and proxy authentication.
 - [ ] TLS verification and custom CA configuration.
 - [ ] Local interface/address binding.